fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/05-analyze-spark.md

 In this task, you will create a notebook to work with data in Apache Spark.
 Notebooks provide an interactive environment where you can write and run code in multiple languages, while also allowing you to add notes for documentation.

-1. Navigate back to Home Page of the MS Fabric and click on **NoteBook** from Recommended Items to create a new notebook.
+1. Navigate back to the workspace and click on **Notebook** from All Items to create a new notebook.

     > **Note**: After a few seconds, a new notebook containing a single *cell* will open.
 Notebooks are made up of one or more cells that can contain *code* or *markdown* (formatted text).

 2. Select **Lakehouses** from **Explorer** on the left Panel.